mathieuchal/mathieuchal.github.io/_pages/about.md

   - /about.html
 ---

-I am Ph.D student at the Artificial and Natural Intelligence Toulouse Institute, where I work under the co-supervision of Thomas Serre @ Brown University and Rufin Van Rullen @ CNRS.
+I am Ph.D student in Computer Science working under the co-supervision of Thomas Serre @ Brown University and Rufin Van Rullen @ CNRS for the Artificial and Natural Intelligence Toulouse Institute.
 I am interested in how artificial and biological intelligence learn and develop, and how optimization and dynamical systems theory can help describe it.
 My PhD thesis revolves around exploring principles of synaptic plasticity for artificial neural networks, in an attempt to produce more able and adaptive systems.